 In 2003, the Estonian Archives in the U.S. established the Hildegard Must Estonian-American Studies Fund at the University of Minnesota to preserve Estonian archival materials.
 By the end of 2003 about one third of EAU’s collections had been transferred, and this work is selectively continuing.
 For the time being those archival collections needed by organizations in their activities or used in on-going research remain in their place.

 Over the years, the Estonian Relief Committee has provided financial support to Estonian folk dancing troupes and singing choirs in the U.S. in order to preserve and promote Estonian culture and heritage.

-During the summer of 2014, many members of these groups were able to demonstrate their skills by representing the U.S. at Estonia's Song Festival and Dance Festival held in Tallin, Estonia.
+During the summer of 2019, over 100 members of these groups were able to demonstrate their skills by representing the U.S. at Estonia's Song Festival and Dance Festival held in Tallin, Estonia.

 For decades, the Estonian Relief Committee has supported the non-profit activities of the NY Estonian Educational Society.
 Programs include support of Estonian groups such as the Estonian School, Girl Scouts, Boy Scouts, choirs and dance troupes.
 The New York Estonian Educational Society was established on December 7,1929.
 Since then, the Society has served as the center and focal point of Estonian activity in New York.

 (Lakewoodi Eesti Ühing)